|

 Section 5.
 Five (5) directors shall constitute a quorum for the transaction of business at either regular or special meetings of the Board of Directors.

 Section 6.
-In case a vacancy occurs in the Board of Directors for any reason, the remaining members of the Board shall appoint a replacement director for the unexpired portion of the term only.
+In case a vacancy occurs in the Board of Directors for any reason, the remaining members of the Board shall appoint a replacement director by majority vote for the unexpired portion of the term only.
 Each such appointee shall be a resident of the district in which such a vacancy occurs.

 ARTICLE V

-Section 2.
+Section 3.
 Each fire department which has one through twenty-five (25) members of the Association shall be entitled to send one (1) voting delegate or proxy vote to an Annual or Special Meeting.
 Each fire department which has twenty-six (26) or more members of the Association shall be entitled to send two (2) voting delegates or proxy votes to an Annual or Special Meeting.
 Voting delegates shall be members of the association.

-Section 4.
+Section 5.
 All voting shall be by written ballot unless in the discretion of the presiding officer and unanimous consent of the delegates, a more appropriate method of voting is acceptable.
 Departments may vote by proxy in the following manner: written request for proxy voting forms must be received in the Secretary’s office not less than fifteen (15) days prior to the Annual or Special Meeting.
 Proxy voting forms will be returned to the requesting department together with a special Association addressed envelope.
 Executed proxy votes accompanied by the voting delegate identification cards must be mailed by the voting department in sufficient time to be received by the Secretary three (3) days prior to the date of the Annual or Special Meeting.

 ARTICLE VI